christina-grannas/swagger-test/user-testing/checkout-js.md

 ## Constructor
 Constructs a new `Checkout` object.

-During construction, the Checkout object communicates with the Nets Easy Checkout servers and immediately starts generating your embedded checkout page.
+During construction, the `Checkout` object communicates with the Nets Easy Checkout servers and immediately starts generating the checkout page in an embedded `iframe`.

 <!--
 The `Checkout()` constructor communicates with the Nets Easy Checkout servers and dynamically builds the embedded checkout page.
 You are required to pass parameters for **identifying your site** and the **ongoing payment session**.
 Optionally, you can provide **UI theme settings** and **language** to be displayed on the checkout page.